Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/public-talking-is-liberating-check-out-some-of-my-talks.md

 I've met Stefanni and Thiago through the [Blogging for devs community](https://bloggingfordevs.com/) by [Monica Lent](https://twitter.com/monicalent).

-And Stefanni reached out to me to talk about learning in public, this was around the time I was trying out my Twitch and Youtube live streams when writing in public.
+And Stefanni reached out to me to talk about learning in public.
+This was around the time I was trying out my Twitch and Youtube live streams when writing in public.

-We talk about how I got into blogging, how I wrote a lot of articles, and which ones are the most popular.
+We talk about how I got into Blogging, how I wrote many articles, and which ones are the most popular.

 You can check this episode here.